SamuelYameogo/SamuelYameogo/README.md

 ---

+### 💼 Financial Modeling & Global Collaboration
+🎓 WorldQuant University (2025 – Present)
+Currently pursuing an online MSc in **Quantitative Finance** at WorldQuant University, where I:
+- Explore topics in financial modeling, portfolio theory, and risk management.
+- Work on **hands-on projects** involving real-world financial data.
+- Collaborate with a **global network of quantitative researchers and finance specialists** during group works and for ideas exchanges and best practices.
+🌍 This degree enhances my cross-disciplinary profile by linking math, programming, and financial strategy.

+---

+### ✈️ Aircraft Itinerary and Crew Scheduling Problem (AICSP)
+📍 EMI (2024)
+Worked on an **optimization problem** in the context of airline operations.
+The goal was to design an efficient schedule that simultaneously optimizes aircraft routing and crew assignments.
+🔧 Approach:
+- Modeled the problem using Integer Programming with operational constraints.
+- Implemented and solved the model using **Gurobi**.
+- Delivered visual analysis and KPIs including minimized delays and costs.
+🧠 This project sharpened my skills in combinatorial optimization and industrial operations modeling.

+---

 ### ♻️ Multi-Criteria Decision Making for Solar Distillation
 📍 EMI (Jan – Jul 2024)
 Applied MCDM techniques to compare and design solar distillation systems, considering criteria such as energy efficiency, cost, and sustainability.